 The University of Notre Dame will be hosting the 12th annual meeting of the Midwest Epistemology Workshop on October 19 – 20, 2018.workshops will typically be hosted by a college or university in the Midwest, all philosophers with an interest in epistemology are invited and encouraged to attend.

 The deadline for registration will be October 8th.
-As soon as the registration site goes live, the link to the registration website will appear here.
+Register here.

 130 Morris Inn

 Notre Dame, IN 46556

 Fairfield Inn and Suites

 South Bend, Indiana 46617

 53993 Indiana State Route 933

 South Bend, IN 46637

 Rates: $118/night and $138/night